dellsystem/dellsystem.github.io/_posts/2013-10-06-sudoku-code.md

-Instead of encrypting the Sudoku puzzle itself, use a standard one. for example, if you and your imaginary recipient both have access to the New York Times, which we will pretend has a daily sudoku puzzle if it doesn't actually, then just use that.
+Instead of encrypting the Sudoku puzzle itself, use a standard one. for example, if you and your imaginary recipient both have access to the New York Times, which we will pretend has a daily Sudoku puzzle if it doesn't actually, then just use that.
 Then, the only numbers you'd have to send along with the plaintext (and the extra characters) are the hole digits.
 This means that the key itself (or at least the prelude to the key) does not have to be distributed